-Over this Winter I've decided to play around and find "my" recipe for chili.
+Second attempt to find "my" recipe for chili.

-This gave me 6 servings (3 lunches, 3 for the freezer) and a good base to start swapping out ingredients.
+Again this gave me 6 servings (3 lunches, 3 for the freezer).

 - 2 tbs oil